 The Board recognizes that a board made up of highly qualified Directors from diverse backgrounds - and who reflect the changing demographics of the markets in which Lifeco operates, the talent available with the required expertise, and Lifeco's evolving customer and employee base - promotes better corporate governance.
 With this in mind, our target is a Board that is composed of at least 30% women, as we continue striving towards gender parity.
 As well, Canada Life, as a signatory of the BlackNorth Initiative, has committed to achieving a minimum of 3.5% Black representation in executive and Board roles by 2025.
-As of December 31, 2022, there were 5 women (28%), 1 member of the LGBTQ2+ community (6%), no members of a visible minority (0%) and no persons with disabilities (0%) or Indigenous peoples (0%) on our Board.
+As of December 31, 2023, there were 6 women (32%), 1 member of the LGBTQ2+ community (5%), 1 member of a visible minority (5%) and no persons with disabilities (0%) or Indigenous peoples (0%) on our Board.
 If the proposed nominees are elected at the Meeting, there will be 6 women (32%), 1 member of the LGBTQ2+ community (5%), 1 member of a visible minority (5%) and no persons with disabilities (0%) or Indigenous peoples (0%) on our Board.
+One of our Directors has identified as both a woman and as a member of the LGBTQ2+ community.
+Additionally, one of our Directors has identified as both a woman and as a member of a visible minority.